 Most students admitted to the MBA program satisfy Basic Mathematics and Basic Computer Skills prerequisites based on either previous academic work or job experience.
 Additional preparatory work may be required to help ensure that you succeed in the program.
 Our admissions staff will review of your academic record and GMAT scores and will be able to answer any questions you have about any additional requirements.

-Our MBA coursework is separated into the six categories described below.
+Our MBA coursework is separated into the five categories described below.

 1. Foundation courses -